Fatal beating of psychiatrist in Italy sparks reforms outcry

 Under a 1978 law, Italy closed down psychiatric hospitals and made all psychiatric treatment voluntary, with very few exceptions.
 Critics say the legislation envisioned a network of neighborhood public health facilities to deliver mental health care, but that never fully developed.

-According to police, citing surveillance video footage, the alleged attacker waited for the doctor to leave the hospital (on Thursday?), but when he didn’t see her, returned the next day.
+According to police, citing surveillance video footage, the alleged attacker waited for the doctor to leave the hospital, but when he didn’t see her, returned the next day.
 When she left and was leaning down to unlock her bicycle to ride home, the man beat her head bloody, inflicting fatal injuries.

 Health ministry officials thanked her family for allowing her organs to be donated.
 Colleagues at the Pisa hospital described Capovani, the mother of three children, as very open, sweet, serious and willing take on new patients.